webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/south-coast-highlights.md

     itiItemPicAlt: "Edge of a glacier reflecting in the water",
     itiItemPicTitle: "South Coast Highlights - Sólheimajökull",
     itiItemStrings: ["Glaciers cover about 11% of Iceland's landscape, each showcasing unique features shaped by time and nature.
 Sólheimajökull is no exception.
 This magnificent glacier is partially veiled by volcanic ash from nearby eruptions, creating a dramatic contrast of black and white ice that captivates every visitor.
 Its rugged, ever-changing surface reveals the raw power of Icelandic geology.", "Located on Iceland's South Coast, Sólheimajökull beautifully illustrates the land of fire and ice, where glaciers and volcanoes coexist.
-Visitors can explore crevasses, ice caves, and jagged ridges, offering a glimpse into the dynamic interplay between fire and ice.
+Visitors can admire crevasses, ice caves, and jagged ridges, offering a glimpse into the dynamic interplay between fire and ice.
 Guided glacier hikes provide a closer look at this natural wonder, allowing adventurers to experience the power and beauty of Sólheimajökull firsthand.
 Its breathtaking scenery and geological significance make it a must-visit destination for those seeking to explore Iceland’s wild, untamed beauty."]
     },
      {
     itiItemTitle: "Dýrhólaey ",